winstxnhdw/Auto-IdleRPG/README.md

 ### Why do I need Auto-IdleRPG?
 Auto-IdleRPG allows you to go on adventures/missions in IdleRPG without the hassle of remembering when your adventures has ended or being at your computer all the time, in order to maximise your booster usages.

+## Releases
+- v1.1
+  - Fixed second to hour conversion in message

 ## Requirements
 ### Operating System
 - Windows 10